-Prerequisite: Teacher placement and a B (83%) or higher in previous Social Studies course.
+Grade Level: 10 Prerequisite: Teacher placement.
 Concurrent enrollment in Honors English or above is highly recommended.
 This course investigates significant events, individuals, developments, and processes in civilizations around the world from the period of 1350 to the present.
 Students will explore world history, geography, and the humanities through the lens of a Biblical worldview with an emphasis on the depravity of man and God's redeeming promise.
 Students will read and analyze primary and secondary sources, and develop historical arguments in both classroom discussions and written communication.
 Students will also pursue deeper historical understanding by analyzing cause and effect, comparison, and change over time.
 Emphasis on these skills is designed to prepare students to potentially advance to the AP level in subsequent years.